In March, HRI celebrated 30 years since it opened its doors.

 Today, HRI’s work and mission is more important than ever.

 2017 Discovered a molecule that can predict who is most at risk of developing diabetes, 12 years in advance

 2013 Uncovered the link between diabetes and CVD, a world-first and a discovery with the potential to save lives

 2005 Demonstrated that low-birth weight babies have thicker aortic walls, possibly predisposing them to greater risk of CVD later in life

-2003 Investigated the role high-density lipoproteins ‘LDL’ (good cholesterol) plays in the protection against atherosclerosis
+2003 Investigated the role high-density lipoproteins ‘HDL’ (good cholesterol) plays in the protection against atherosclerosis

 1999 Explored whether natural antioxidants such as vitamins E and C can actually prevent atherosclerosis, helping to elucidate the role of these vitamins

 1998 Discovered that both protein and fat oxidation can have a major effect on heart disease and enter previously uncharted territory as we try to understand how protein oxidation can actually be prevented

 1995 Proved the link between passive smoking and heart disease, research that became pivotal in the global move to ban smoking in public places